philzook58/philzook58.github.io/_posts/2024-10-21-coset_enum_egraph.md

 There is a common thread amongst the things I'm looking at.
 It's all equations, baby.
 Completion is perhaps a common perspective.

 Coset-enumeration really actually ought to saturate, which is kind of interesting.
+Many equality saturation problems we don't think will saturate.

 Coset enumeration as a benchmark is a bit off base from other applications because its weird.
 One could compare to GAPs speed.
 Presumably egglog loses badly, but it gives you a "speed of light".